tushara04/paper-reproductions/bm_friedrich_2024/README.md

 for automatic install.
 Or, manually download the zip file and move to the directory.

 ### Navigating the Dataset
-structured in order of files ran:
+(structured in order of files ran)

 Folder Hierarchy:
 ```